 If you’re looking to move up the ladder or break into the finance industry, here is a list of the top finance courses for students and professionals.
 Finance careers require knowledge on a wide range of topics and skills covering lots of different technical areas.
 The modern financial analyst needs to be equipped with the right training to move up the ladder in today’s highly competitive marketplace.
 Below is a list of the top 10 finance courses every analyst should take.

 List of Top 10 Finance Courses

 The top 10 skills and classes every financial analyst should take are:

-Key skills that hiring managers want financial analysts to learn from their accounting courses are an understanding of debit and credits, double entry accounting, bookkeeping, journal entries, budgeting, payroll, accounts payable and accounts receivable (view accounting course).
+Key skills that hiring managers want financial analysts to learn from their accounting courses are an understanding of debits and credits, double entry accounting, bookkeeping, journal entries, budgeting, payroll, accounts payable, and accounts receivable (view accounting course).

 It’s critical for financial analysts to have a solid understanding of financial math, and in particular, know how to calculate present value, future value, weighted average cost of capital, beta, unlevered beta, tax schedules, debt and interest schedules, and more (view math course).

 Excel is the number one tool for every finance professional.
 It’s critical to know how to use all the various formulas, functions, shortcuts, and how to perform analysis from the bottom up.
 Taking Excel finance courses online is the best way to get the technical training you need and rise through the ranks (view all courses).